alexb-tellmira/pr-merging/backend/README.md

 There once was a coder called Schmidt
-Who was pretty, pissed off Ill admit
+Who was pretty pissed off, I'll admit